Essential Solutions 5-MIN. READ

-*This post has been updated to include new information about the American Rescue Plan (otherwise known as ESSER III or ARP ESSER).
+*This post has been updated with the latest information about the American Rescue Plan (otherwise known as ESSER III or ARP ESSER).

-For the past year, the coronavirus pandemic has unmoored the nation’s education system, leaving educators worried about the unprecedented levels of unfinished learning (particularly among underserved students) they could face in the fall.
+The coronavirus pandemic has unmoored the nation’s education system, leaving educators to address the unprecedented levels of unfinished learning (particularly among underserved students).
 Many districts are exploring summer school or an extended school year as a way to help students catch up.
 Figuring out how they are going to fund summer-learning initiatives is, of course, a top concern for district and school leaders.

 In an earlier guide, the Grants and Funding team explained the education-related components of recent federal stimulus legislation.
 Here, we shed light on how educators can draw on federal resources, such as the Elementary and Secondary School Emergency Relief (ESSER) fund, as well as state funding to address unfinished learning this summer.